RoyalIcing/RoyalIcing/README.md

 - 🕸️ I’m working on tooling for WebAssembly like [Orb](https://github.com/RoyalIcing/Orb) and demos at [Calculated.World](https://calculated.world)
 - 💡 I'm working on [collected.press](https://collected.press/) to create buildless sites and blogs.
 It’s what [this site](https://icing.space/) you are currently reading is built with.
 The content is fetched directly from a [GitHub repo](https://github.com/RoyalIcing/RoyalIcing) and then rendered on-the-fly on a CloudFlare edge server.
-- 🔭 I’m currently writing up my conceptual approach to UI development at [components.guide](https://components.guide/).
+- 🪺 I’ve written up my approach to building UIs at [components.guide](https://components.guide/).
-- 🐝 I'm working on [lilapi.com](https://lilapi.com/) to quickly generate dynamic images, such as for Open Graph images.
+- 🌱 I’m learning Elixir, WebAssembly, Rust, Deno, Cloudflare Workers, Golang, writing, and making [video](https://www.youtube.com/@PatrickGWSmith).
-- 🌱 I’m currently learning about Elixir, WebAssembly, Rust, Deno, Cloudflare Workers, Golang, and writing and making [podcasts](https://runtimereverie.com) & [video](https://www.youtube.com/@PatrickGWSmith).
+- I’m fascinated by the intersection between user experience design, software engineering, and product strategy, all of which I talk about on my podcast [Runtime Reverie](https://runtimereverie.com)

-- I’m fascinated by the intersection between user experience design, software engineering, and product strategy.
+## Contact

 - I’m @royalicing on [Mastodon](http://hachyderm.io/@royalicing) / [Twitter](https://twitter.com/royalicing) / [Bluesky](https://bsky.app/profile/royalicing.bsky.social).
 - he/him, Patrick